You are currently viewing Southern Coast Line

 Dalkey.
 Photo: Fergal Flannery

-The south coast of Dublin Bay is a strikingly beautiful meander past sandy beaches, rocky coves, yacht filled harbours and affluent mansions, and is seeped in the maritime history of the city.
+The south coast of Dublin Bay is a strikingly beautiful meander past sandy beaches, rocky coves, yacht filled harbours? and affluent mansions, and is seeped in the maritime history of the city.

 Heading out from the city centre, you initially pass through recently developed Grand Canal Dock.
 This is a vibrant area, entirely unrecognisable from the industrial wasteland it was a decade before.
 The coast is quickly reached where the shallow strand of Sandymount appears.
 The iconic sight of the Poolbeg chimneys present themselves, and if you wish to detour to the lighthouse, simply head towards them along the path at Irishtown Park.
 Continuing along the bay is simply a case of following the coast from this point, and no navigation need be worried about.
 There is a lovely park between Booterstown and Blackrock village that is worth taking a detour through if your not in a hurry.